 It is obvious how vital business documents are to any company.
 Currently, multiple companies use the Salesforce CRM to store documents in the cloud.
 In this article you will learn:

-1. Type of business documents are used often by Salesforce
+1. Type of business documents are used often by Salesforce users

 The five most common document types with Salesforce users are: